 10oz paper cups: designed specifically to fit under the nozzle of automatic coffee machines, these hold 10oz comfortably with the max capacity being a shade under 12oz.
 This is a common size of a medium / regular takeaway coffee.

-12oz paper cups: normally considered a medium size and traditionally the most popular.
+12oz paper cups: normally considered a medium size and traditionally the most popular paper cup for tea and hot drinks.
 It’s a versatile size that can be used for lots of different beverages, to reduce the number of cup sizes stocked some coffee chains will serve small / regular and medium servings in this size of cup.

 16oz paper cups: the largest mainstream cup size you’ll encounter, it has the same diameter as a 12oz cup, it’s just quite a bit taller.
 Generally a coffee chain will use fewer of these than the more common 8 or 12oz sizes.